C'est pour vivre

-"C'est pour vivre" (meaning "It's for Living") is the second single from Celine Dion's album C'est pour toi.
-It was released in October 1985 in France and later that year in Quebec, Canada.
-The song was recorded with the choir V'là l'bon vent.
-A music video was made for the C'est pour toi TV special in 1985.
-The French B-side included "Avec toi" but there was no follow-up album.
-The song was included later on the 1988 French compilation The Best Of.
+"C'est pour vivre" (lit.
+'It's for living') is the second single from Celine Dion's album C'est pour toi.
+It was issued in October 1985 in France, and later that year in Quebec, Canada.
+The recording includes the choir V'là l'bon vent.
+A music video was created for the C'est pour toi television special in 1985.

+The French B-side included "Avec toi", but no follow-up album was released in France.
+The song was later included on the 1988 French compilation The Best of Celine Dion.